mainakcs/Hand-Gesture-Detector/README.md

 # Hand-Sign-Language-Recognition
-It is a AI based Computer Vision software that detects all the Hand gestures in ASL (American Sign Language)
+It is a AI based Computer Vision software that recognises all the different Hand gestures in ASL (American Sign Language)

 ## On Windows System -
 1. First Install python 3.7.9